 Applying to the MA in Global Thought

-The MA in Global Thought welcomes applicants with a background in the social sciences and humanities and an interest in the study of global issues in an interdisciplinary setting.
-Given the thematic and disciplinary range of the program, applicants from a range of professional backgrounds and undergraduate experiences are invited to apply.
+Global Thought welcomes applicants who have performed well in any academic discipline, and who demonstrate an interest in the study of global issues in an interdisciplinary setting.
+Given the thematic and disciplinary breadth of the program, applicants from a range of professional backgrounds and undergraduate experiences apply every year.
+There is no single ideal applicant or profile; our program assembles a diverse cohort from a variety of nationalities, expertise, age, career goals, and research interests.
 Applicants should demonstrate an interest in global issues through professional, international, research, or other experience.

 Application • Supporting Materials • Language Proficiency

-- Transcripts showing courses and grades from all post-secondary schools attended.
+- Official Transcripts showing courses and grades from all post-secondary schools attended.

-- Statement of Academic Purpose not to exceed 1,000 words, emphasizing academic goals, anticipated program of study and expected impact on career.
+- Statement of Academic Purpose not to exceed 1,000 words, emphasizing academic goals, an anticipated program of study, and expected impact on career.

-- Three letters of recommendation from persons with direct knowledge of the applicant’s academic background and abilities.
-No more than one letter should be submitted from supervisors or colleagues at an applicant’s place of employment.
+- Three letters of recommendation: applicants must submit three letters of recommendation, at least TWO of which must be from referees with direct knowledge of the applicant’s academic background and abilities, i.e. an instructor or academic tutor or advisor.
+No more than one letter should be from a professional supervisor or colleague (including internship supervisors).

 After You Apply